adobe/aem-dispatcher-experiments/experiments/statfileslevel/README.md

 We will be using the We.Retail site for this experiment.
 Confirm that you have it installed: http://aem-publish.local:8080/content/we-retail/us/en.html

-To monitor how reqests are being handled, tail the following log files:
+To monitor how requests are being handled, tail the following log files:

 1. Tail (in "follow" mode) the dispatcher.log file:
 `tail -f /private/var/log/apache2/dispatcher.log`